sfortis/pmd/README.md

 # pmd
 # poor's man duma

-A small script made for ASUS routers running Merlin firmware, which is trying to detect the current Activision server, retrieves geographical IP date and using Skynet ( https://github.com/Adamm00/IPSet_ASUS#help ) allows you to ban the server IP,IP range or the whole country (probable makes no sense, but i added this because i can).
+A small script made for ASUS routers running Merlin firmware, which is trying to detect the current Activision server (call of duty series), retrieves geographical IP date and using Skynet ( https://github.com/Adamm00/IPSet_ASUS#help ) allows you to ban the server IP,IP range or the whole country (probable makes no sense, but i added this because i can).

 ![alt text](https://i.imgur.com/yTSP4Ng.png)